Enketo vs. ODK Collect

 This feature enables you to automatically send finalized forms to the server as soon as there is an internet connection.
 This feature works even if you’re not currently using ODK Collect.

-Once enabled, auto-send will attempt to send forms to the server automatically once they are marked as finalized and saved, essentially allowing the user to bypass sending the forms manually through the Send Finalized Form menu.
+Once enabled, auto-send will attempt to send forms to the server automatically once they are marked as finalized and saved, essentially allowing the user to bypass sending the forms manually through the Ready to Send menu.
 If there is no internet connection, ODK Collect will retry sending the form at intervals until it succeeds.

 One can switch between swipes and forward/backward buttons or both for navigation.

 To change your navigation settings from ODK Collect’s General Settings.
 Under the User Interface section, tap on Navigation, you can choose to use horizontal swipes (default settings), forward/backward buttons, or swipes and buttons.

 This feature makes it easier to configure ODK Collect on many devices with QR codes.
 Instead of configuring one device at a time, you can easily configure all the devices at once.

 - From ODK Collect’s Main Menu, tap on the menu button and select Settings;

 - Under the Project management tab on Reconfigure with QR Code you will see the Scan tab and the QR Code tab which has a QR code that represents all the settings of the device.

 - Configure the other devices by opening up Settings, Project management, Reconfigure with QR Code then Scan code from other device.
 This launches a QR code scanner that you can use to scan the code from the reference device.

 - You can also share the generated barcode as an image.
 Tap on the share icon under Import/Export Settings then choose how you would like to share it.